senlin/so-responsive-content/readme.txt

 The plugin only contains 38 strings (of which many only 1 word); it would be a awesome if you can help me translate it into other languages!

 == Screenshots ==
-1. SO Responsive Content back end.
+1. SO Responsive Content back end Visual Editor.
+2. SO Responsive Content back end Text Editor.
-2. SO Responsive Content front end large (>1280px).
+3. SO Responsive Content front end large (>1280px).
-3. SO Responsive Content front end medium (>768px <1280px).
+4. SO Responsive Content front end medium (>768px <1280px).
-4. SO Responsive Content front end small (<768px).
+5. SO Responsive Content front end small (<768px).

 == Changelog ==
+= 0.3 =
+* make correction to version check function to actually output the correct plugin name
+* enhance styling: when class is inside a paragraph `display: block;` should be `display: inline-block;`
+* 3 additional styles for links
+* 6 additional styles for inline text (in `<span>`s)
+* 6 additional styles for the text editor

 = 0.2 =
 * name change to SO Responsive Content (from SO Visibility Classes)
 * update readme files with new name